Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Illustrative Example Revisited: Training Phase

-With all these being set up, the insurer allows the RL agent experiencing this MDP training environment, in order to observe the state, decide, as well as revise, the hedging strategy, and collect the reward signal, as much as possible.
 Figure \ref{fig:tensorboard} depicts the training log of the RL agent in terms of bootstrapped sum of rewards and batch entropy.
-In particular, Figure \ref{fig:episode_reward} shows that the value function in \eqref{eq:hedging} reduces to {\it almost zero} after around $100000$ training timesteps, which is equivalent to around $1667$ update steps for the ANN weights; within the same number of training timesteps, Figure \ref{fig:entropy_loss} illustrates a gradual depletion on the batch entropy, and hence the Gaussian measure gently becomes more concentrating around its mean, which implies that the RL agent {\it progressively diminishes} the degree of {\it exploration} on the MDP training environment, while {\it increases} the degree of {\it exploitation} on the learned ANN weights.
+In particular, Figure \ref{fig:episode_reward} shows that the value function in \eqref{eq:hedging} reduces to almost zero after around $10^8$ training timesteps, which is equivalent to around $48828$ update steps for the ANN weights; within the same number of training timesteps, Figure \ref{fig:entropy_loss} illustrates a gradual depletion on the batch entropy, and hence the Gaussian measure gently becomes more concentrating around its mean, which implies that the RL agent {\it progressively diminishes} the degree of {\it exploration} on the MDP training environment, while {\it increases} the degree of {\it exploitation} on the learned ANN weights.